The Differentiation Lemma and the Reynolds Transport Theorem for Submanifolds with Corners: Introduction

-By now, \eqref{eq:main} has found its way into the textbooks under various more or less restrictive conditions (see e.g. \cite{abrahamManifoldsTensorAnalysis1988,frankelGeometryPhysicsIntroduction1997,amannAnalysisIII2009}).
-In a comparatively recent treatment on the mathematical theory of differential chains, Harrison proved a version of \eqref{eq:main} for domains with highly irregular (e.g. fractal) boundaries (cf. Thm.
-12.3.4 in \cite{harrisonOperatorCalculusDifferential2015}) `evolving' on a smooth manifold via the flow of a differentiable vector field.
-Building on her work, Seguin and Fried \cite{seguinRougheningItEvolving2014} considered the case for which the irregular domain is a subset of Euclidean space and its evolution is not governed by a vector field but rather by an `evolving chain'---which, according to the respective authors, allows for `tearing' and `piercing' of the domain.
-Along with Hinz they elaborated further on their results in \cite{seguinExtendingTransportTheorem2014}, considering a number of explicit examples (cf. \S 6 in \cite{seguinExtendingTransportTheorem2014}).
-Using (parameter-dependent) de Rham currents \footnote{ This generalization of the distribution concept to the space of smooth $k$-forms was named after G. de Rham (cf. \cite{derhamDifferentiableManifolds1984}, and \S 5.1 in \cite{falachReynoldsTransportTheorem2015}). } instead of differential chains, Falach and Segev \cite{falachReynoldsTransportTheorem2015} also considered \eqref{eq:main} for irregular domains of integration in the smooth manifold setting.
+The power of the functional-analytic perspective for the problem has recently been demonstrated by Harrison \cite{harrisonOperatorCalculusDifferential2015} within the theory of differential chains.
+Given an open subset $U$ of $\R^n$, a differential $k$-chain is a linear functional on the space of differential $k$-forms, whose coefficient functions are differentiable up to some order and the highest-order derivatives are Lipschitz continuous (cf. Prop.
+3.1 and Thm.
+3.6 in Ref. \cite{harrisonOperatorCalculusDifferential2015}).
+Such a $k$-chain can then be understood as the integral over a domain, if the pairing with an arbitrary $k$-form yields the same value as the corresponding (Riemann) integral.
+This includes integrals over bounded, open subsets of $U$, finite unions of affine $k$-cells, and even highly irregular domains such as fractals (cf. Sec.
+4.1, 4.2, and 4.3, respectively, in Ref. \cite{harrisonOperatorCalculusDifferential2015}). \footnote{See also Sec.
+2 in Ref. \cite{seguinExtendingTransportTheorem2014} for a brief introduction to the theory of differential chains.
+Note that footnote 3 therein is erroneous, i.e. the support of a chain need not be compact. } Harrison used this functional-analytic ansatz to prove a version of Eq. \eqref{eq:main} for differential chains whose time evolution in $U$ is governed by the flow of a differentiable vector field (cf. Sec.
+4 and Thm.
+12.4 in Ref. \cite{harrisonOperatorCalculusDifferential2015}).
+Also resting on Harrison's `Generalized Leibniz Integral Rule' (Thm.
+12.3 in Ref. \cite{harrisonOperatorCalculusDifferential2015}), Seguin and Fried \cite{seguinRougheningItEvolving2014} considered the more general case for which the chain is not merely `convecting' in the prior sense, but `regularly evolving'---thus allowing for topological changes like `tearing' and `piercing'. \footnote{ In this respect, Seguin's work \cite{seguinTransportTheoremNonconvecting2020} on a generalization of \eqref{eq:origReynolds} to non-smooth domains of finite perimeter should also be mentioned, in which he combined the idea of proof via the divergence theorem from Gurtin et al. \cite{gurtinTransportTheoremMoving1989} with tools of geometric measure theory \cite{ambrosioFunctionsBoundedVariation2000}. } Along with Hinz, they elaborated further on their results in Ref. \cite{seguinExtendingTransportTheorem2014}, taking an application-oriented perspective and considering a number of explicit examples (cf. \S 6 in Ref. \cite{seguinExtendingTransportTheorem2014}).
+Using (parameter-dependent) de Rham currents \footnote{ This generalization of the distribution concept to the space of compactly supported, smooth $k$-forms was named after G. de Rham (cf. Ref. \cite{derhamDifferentiableManifolds1984}, and \S 5.1 in Ref. \cite{falachReynoldsTransportTheorem2015}). } instead of differential chains, Falach and Segev \cite{falachReynoldsTransportTheorem2015} also considered Eq. \eqref{eq:main} for irregular domains of integration in the smooth manifold setting.